biopython/biopython.github.io/wiki/Multiple_Alignment_Format.md

 MafIndex
 --------

-Biopython provides an interface for fast access to the multiple alignment of several sequences across an arbitrary interval: for example, chr10:25,079,604-25,243,324 in mm9.
+Biopython may soon provide an interface for fast access to the multiple alignment of several sequences across an arbitrary interval: for example, chr10:25,079,604-25,243,324 in mm9.
 As MAF files are available for entire chromosomes, they can be indexed by chromosome position and accessed at random.
-This functionality is available in the class MafIO.MafIndex.
+This functionality would be available in the class Bio.AlignIO.MafIO.MafIndex.

 All examples below make use of the Multiz [30-way alignment to mouse chromosome